rAMo94918N/AHcpIwY/2hXkL/Tb7/cloud-native-development-automation_L8kV93_1747172867.log.md

 ### Step 2: Install Ubuntu on WSL

 1. Open Microsoft Store.
-2. Search for "Ubuntu" and install the Ubuntu distribution.
 3. Launch the installed Ubuntu app and follow the prompts to set up your Ubuntu username and password.
 ### Step 3: Update and Install Dependencies